People trying to defame kanwar yatris: Adityanath

 Social media is replete with videos showing apparent kanwar yatris, wearing the saffron associated with them, creating ruckus on roads, ransacking hotels, damaging vehicles, and beating civilians.

-Adityanath claimed there are "miscreants" who infiltrate kanwar groups and bring them bad names.
+Adityanath claimed these are “miscreants” who infiltrate kanwar groups and bring them bad names.